by Alexandra Heye, MiM2020

 2. Academic perspective: zoom lectures and broadening of offered courses

 Clearly, the new virtual environment was not only a challenge to the students, but moreover to professors and faculty.
 I was extremely positively surprised by the pace at which schedules were changed, lecture content was adapted and teaching materials were shifted to all-online.
 My initial fear of not being able to grasp the full academic benefits of the programme, disappeared even faster than it came.
 While on-campus, professors have always been extremely approachable and supportive, it was fantastic so experience how much they cared even in the virtual setting.
 Despite them facing those new challenges themselves, their responsiveness to emails, their flexibility in terms of assessments and their sensitivity to students’ individual concerns and situations made this experience a very special one.
 Furthermore, LBS’s care for its students and its striving to offer the best possible experience was reflected in the broadening of offered courses.
 Since lectures had to be recorded, many courses were made available to the broader LBS community to watch, based on any interest that went beyond the core studies and chosen electives.
-For me personally, this enriched my academic experience to an extend I had never imagined.
+For me personally, this enriched my academic experience to an extent I had never imagined.

 3. Community perspective: from podcasts to webinars and initiatives